ibm-cloud-docs/openwhisk/messagehub_actions.md

 {:screen: .screen}
 {:pre: .pre}

-# Message Hub
+# {{site.data.keyword.messagehub}}
 {: #openwhisk_catalog_message_hub}

-A package that enables communication with [Message Hub](https://developer.ibm.com/messaging/message-hub) instances for publishing and consuming messages by using the native high-performance Kafka API.
+A package that enables communication with [{{site.data.keyword.messagehub_full}}](https://developer.ibm.com/messaging/message-hub) instances for publishing and consuming messages by using the native high-performance Kafka API.
 {: shortdesc}

-## Setting up a Message Hub package using {{site.data.keyword.Bluemix_notm}}
+## Setting up a {{site.data.keyword.messagehub}} package using {{site.data.keyword.Bluemix_notm}}
 {: #create_message_hub_ibm}

-1. Create an instance of Message Hub service under your current organization and space that you are using for {{site.data.keyword.openwhisk}}.
+1. Create an instance of {{site.data.keyword.messagehub}} service under your current organization and space that you are using for {{site.data.keyword.openwhisk}}.

-2. Verify that the topic you want to listen to is available in Message Hub or create a new topic, for example, titled **mytopic**.
+2. Verify that the topic you want to listen to is available in {{site.data.keyword.messagehub}} or create a new topic, for example, titled **mytopic**.

 3. Refresh the packages in your Namespace.
-The refresh automatically creates a package binding for the Message Hub service instance that you created.
+The refresh automatically creates a package binding for the {{site.data.keyword.messagehub}} service instance that you created.
   ```
   ibmcloud wsk package refresh
   ```
   {: pre}

-  **Output:**
+  Example output:
   ```
   created bindings:
   Bluemix_Message_Hub_Credentials-1